 Stick to your budget by preparing your own food for your wedding reception.
 Enlist the help of family and friends to help you cook and serve food before and during the reception.
 Check with the reception facility first to determine what kind of kitchen and storage facilities are available, so you don't plan to cook a large menu when the facility doesn't have a stove.
 There are plenty of wedding food menu ideas out there for couples on a budget, however limited a kitchen your facility should boast.

-If your wedding is near a major holiday, incorporate it into the menu.
+If your wedding is near a major holiday, incorporate that into the menu.
 Cook turkeys (about 1/2 lb. per guest), cranberry sauce (fresh or canned), sweet potatoes, green beans (or green-bean casserole) and dressing for Thanksgiving.
 For Christmas, consider a ham station with bread choices and condiments along with mashed potatoes, gelatin salad, fruit salad and fudge.
 Keep your New Year's reception festive and lucky by incorporating collard greens with bacon, black-eyed peas and cornbread into your menu.

 Instead of taking the time to make food for your guests, create a sandwich buffet and let them help themselves.
 Include several bread and meat choices, then add a couple of cheeses to pick from, along with standard sandwich condiments.
 Create a fruit and vegetable platter, and offer chips and dip.
 Include cookies or brownies as a sweet treat while guests wait for the wedding cake.
 Offer soft drinks and water.